 From 1933-35, however, things changed at the Königsplatz.
 This was the era of Adolf Hitler, and the square soon became the National Socialists’ “Akropolis Germaniae” in what had become known as the “Capital City of the Movement”.

 Architects Paul Ludwig Troost and Leonhard Gall were responsible for the changes made to the Königsplatz.

-Grassy areas were covered with granite and the neo-Classical buildings were used for large Nazi rallies.
-Trees were removed and the buildings took on different functions.
-One housed the offices of National Socialist Workers’ Party of Germany while another was known as “The Führer’s Building”.
+Grassy areas were covered with granite, and the Neoclassical buildings were used for large Nazi rallies.
+Trees were removed, and the buildings took on different functions.
+One housed the offices of the National Socialist Workers’ Party of Germany, while another was known as “The Führer’s Building”.
 Additional buildings, known as the Temples of Honor, were eventually blown up after the war to symbolize the fall of the Nazi party.

 The New Königsplatz